 As God’s co-workers we urge you not to receive God’s grace in vain ~ 2nd Corinthians 6:1 NIV

-This past week I’ve spent more time than is probably healthy thinking about how easy it is for people to undo God’s work (Romans 14:20).
-This particular bout of navel gazing was not a result of any great failure on my part or on the part of anyone I know.
-Rather, it was the result of a really decent person coming along and unwittingly and innocently undoing a whole lot of work God has done in a situation I have been dealing with for some time.
+Recently, I have spent a lot of time thinking about all the ways decent people can undo God’s work (Romans 14:20).
+This particular bout of navel gazing was the result of a very nice person coming along and undoing a whole lot of work God has done in a situation I have been dealing with for some time.

 The first is:

-We undo God’s work when we refuse to believe the gospel story-
+We undo God’s work when we refuse to believe ALL the gospel story-

-We undo God’s work when we stubbornly hang onto wrong attitudes-
+We undo God’s work when we hold onto worldly attitudes-

 We undo God’s work when we insist on dealing with people and situations our own way–